mrchughes/solid-project-parent/docs/migration/DID_MIGRATION_GUIDE.md

    - Test verification of the credential by the VC Verifier

 3. **MERN App Integration**:
-   - Test the FEP's integration with the VC Verifier
+   - Test the MERN App's integration with the VC Verifier
    - Ensure the app can request and display verification results

 ## Common Issues and Solutions